rezervemoney/gitbooks/how-to-capture-1-million-eth/README.md

 ## The Rezerve Approach

-Rezerve applies a similar strategy—but with Ethereum, and without central gatekeepers.&#x20;
+Rezerve applies a similar strategy—but with Ethereum, and without central gatekeepers.

 When capital is inexpensive, Rezerve utilizes on-chain bond sales and decentralized lending markets to expand its ETH treasury.
 Unlike a corporation or billionaire-led strategy, Rezerve’s accumulation engine is fully community-driven.
 Participation is open to all, and benefits are distributed among all contributors.